 Skip to main content

-HIV-1 Resistance, Proviral DNA (RTI, PI, Integrase Inhibitors)
+HIV-1 Resistance, Proviral DNA (RTI, PI, Integrase Inhibitors) and HIV-1 Resistance and Coreceptor Tropism, Proviral DNA

-Test code(s) 94807(X), 94810(X)
+Test codes: 94807(X), 94810(X)

 In infected cells, HIV-1 RNA is reverse-transcribed to DNA.
 The viral integrase enzyme then mediates the integration of the viral DNA into the chromosomes of the host cell.
 This integrated HIV DNA, known as proviral DNA, may remain latent or may be transcribed to produce new viral particles.
 Proviral DNA represents an archive of viral mutations that emerged through the course of a patient’s infection and may provide a historical record of the patient’s drug resistance mutations.

-For patients with virologic suppression or low level viremia (e.g., less than 1,000 copies/mL), routine plasma RNA drug resistance testing may not be successful, because too little viral RNA is present to allow for amplification and sequencing.
+For patients with virologic suppression or low-level viremia (eg, less than 1,000 copies/mL), routine plasma RNA drug resistance testing may not be successful, because too little viral RNA is present to allow for amplification and sequencing.
 In contrast to HIV RNA, HIV proviral DNA remains present in a patient's cells even during virological suppression.

 In certain cases, when RNA-based genotypic resistance testing is not possible, proviral DNA may be used to assess genotypic resistance.
 Several studies have presented data showing good concordance between proviral DNA resistance mutations and mutations detected in plasma RNA genotypes and/or related to previously administered antiretroviral drugs prior to virologic suppression.